What's in my bake?

 Eggs: I use free range eggs.
 Macarons, meringues and meringue buttercreams use either fresh free range egg whites or Two Chicks free range pasteurised egg whites.

-Sugar: I use golden caster sugar for all bakes.
+Sugar: I use unrefined caster sugar for all bakes.
 Some cakes also use light/dark soft sugar.
 Macarons and classic buttercreams use icing sugar.

-Butter: Cakes, buttercreams and biscuits use organic unsalted butter.
+Butter: Cakes, buttercreams and biscuits use British unsalted butter.

-Oil: Cakes (especially vegan ones) use British, stone-pressed rapeseed oil.
+Oil: Cakes (especially vegan ones) use British rapeseed oil.